phalpern/WG21-halpern/destructive_move.md

  * Renamed `destructive_move_array` to `uninitialized_destructive_move_n`

+ * Added `uninitialized_trivial_destructive_move` as a central place for behavior that interacts with the core language.

  * Changed order of arguments to more closely match similar functions such as `uninitialized_copy` and `uninitialized_copy_n`.